 If you take the left option at the junction you will reach the firebreak along the top of the range, which provides another way to access Glider Road.
 Barnicoat Road continues southwest along the top of the range all the way to Richmond Hill.

-On bike: Head south from Richmond along Paton Road.
+MTB: Head south from Richmond along Paton Road.
 Turn left at Aniseed Valley Road and follow it over Aniseed Hill and head up the valley for 12.5 km to reach Roding Road.
 Climb Roding Road to the top of the range.
 You can reach Richmond, Stoke and Nelson from here.
 To reach Richmond, head southwest along Barnicoat Road.
-To reach Stoke, head northeast along Barnicoat Road to Glider Rod and descend into Marsden Valley via Glider Road or Involution.
+To reach Stoke, head northeast along Barnicoat Road to Jenkins Hills Road and descend into Marsden Valley via Involution.
 To reach central Nelson, head northeast along Barnicoat Road to Jenkins Hill Road and follow the Brook-Waimarama Sanctuary fence to link with Dun Mountain Trail, which will take you into Brook Valley.